 Academies are independent, state-funded schools, which receive their funding directly from central government, rather than through a local authority.

-They have more freedom than other state schools over their finances, curriculum, length of terms and school days and do not need to follow national pay and conditions for teachers.
+They have more freedom than other state schools over their finances and curriculum, and do not need to follow national pay and conditions for teachers.